 - Learning Outcomes

-- The broad objective of this paper is to develop your ability to (i) think independently,
+The broad objective of this paper is to develop your ability to (i) think independently, critically and analytically and (ii) communicate ideas and arguments, both orally and in writing.
+Its more specific objective is to develop your knowledge and understanding of:

 - Key macroeconomic variables (e.g. the balance of payments, the money supply, the current account, the exchange rate, the price level, national income, etc.) and their relationships with each other;